Michael Stone (criminal): Early life

-Stone was born as Michael John Goodban in Royal Tunbridge Wells, Kent in 1960, one of five children.
+Stone was born as Michael John Goodban in Royal Tunbridge Wells, Kent on 7 June 1960, one of five children.
 Although the name of his father was registered, and therefore given on his birth certificate, as "Ivor Goodban", there was uncertainty over the true identity of his father and Stone regarded a different partner of his mother, Peter Stone, as having been his father.
 Both men denied that he was their son.
 Stone had a turbulent childhood, suffering domestic violence in his family home before he was placed in a care home, where he was abused.
 As a boy, he had also been beaten with a hammer, and witnessed his mother's former partner attack another man with a meat cleaver in his home.
 He was known to be prone to uncontrolled outbursts and aggressive mood swings.
 From the age of nine, he began using drugs and committing crimes.

 Stone's police record dates back to 1972 at the age of 12 and continued into adulthood.
-Once leaving the care system, Stone began using heroin, and soon developed a £1,500 a week heroin addiction.
+On leaving the care system, Stone began using heroin, and soon developed a £1,500 a week heroin addiction.
 He served three prison sentences in the 1980s and 1990s for robbery, burglary, grievous bodily harm and assault occasioning actual bodily harm.
 He was known to carry weapons, including knives and guns, and would also attack victims with ammonia squirted from a Jif lemon bottle.
 He became a figure in the criminal underworld of the Medway towns of Kent.

 Stone was sentenced to two years' imprisonment in 1981 for attacking a man with a hammer during a robbery.
 He then received a four-and-a-half year sentence for stabbing a friend while he slept in 1983, an attack that penetrated the friend's lung and nearly killed him, and he tried to wound a police officer in the eye after this arrest.
 When he was sentenced for this crime, the sentencing judge remarked that Stone's violent nature could lead to him killing someone in the future.
 He was then sentenced to 10 years' imprisonment for two armed robberies in Maidstone and Brighton respectively during the same week in 1986.
-The first robbery was at Maidstone's Hazlitt Theatre, and the second was at the Leeds Building Society branch in Brighton, where he stole £577.
+The first robbery was at Maidstone's Hazlitt Theatre, and the second was at the Leeds Permanent Building Society branch in Brighton, where he stole £577.
 Throughout his criminal career, Stone would steal from garden sheds, taking anything he could sell, and would mug people at cash dispensers, in part to fund his heroin addiction.
 In prison, he attacked various prison officers.